edthorman/mirantis/docs/getting-started.md

       keyPath: ~/.ssh/my_key
 ```

 If you're deploying on VirtualBox or other desktop virtualization solution and are using ‘bridged’ networking, you’ll need to make a few minor adjustments to your cluster.yaml (see below) — deliberately setting a –pod-cidr to ensure that pod IP addresses don’t overlap with node IP addresses (the latter are in the 192.168.x.x private IP network range on such a setup), and supplying appropriate labels for the target nodes’ private IP network cards using the privateInterface parameter (this typically defaults to ‘enp0s3’ on Ubuntu 18.04 &mdash; other Linux distributions use similar nomenclature).
+You may also need to set the username to use for logging into the host.

 ```yaml
 apiVersion: launchpad.mirantis.com/v1beta2